 People use their vocabulary to express their thoughts in their text according to their knowledge about the language.
 So the text given by a person may be unstructured.

 The basic purpose of text/String Analysis is to obtain structured data from unstructured data provided by the person.
-This structured data can be now read by machine to obtain the meaningful targeted information.
+This structured data can be now read by the machine to obtain meaningful targeted information.

 Python built in functions to deal with strings.